-- 9.4.2 The arborist in charge shall assess the number of workers necessary for the tree removal operation, develop a tree removal work plan, and communicate the work plan and job task assignments in the job briefing with the crew prior to beginning the tree removal work.
+- 9.4.2 The crew leaderarborist in charge shall assess the number of workers necessary for the tree removal operation, develop a tree removal work plan, and communicate the work plan and job task assignments in athe job briefing with the crew prior to beginning the tree removal work.
 In addition, a method of verbal, audible, or visual communication as set forth in Section 9.2.10 shall be discussed and established during the job briefing prior to the start of tree removal operations. - 9.4.3 A drop zone shall be established prior to the start of removal operations.
-Workers shall stay out of the drop zone until it has been communicated that it is safe to enter by a qualified arborist, a qualified arborist trainee, or the arborist aloft directly involved in the tree removal operation. - 9.4.4 In manual tree felling operations, workers not involved shall be positioned at a distance from the tree at least two times the height of the tree or trunk being removed until the chain saw operator and/or arborist in charge communicates that it is safe to approach.
-Involved workers other than the chain saw operator, including but not limited to those who handle ropes/work lines, come-alongs/winches, etc., shall be positioned at a distance from the tree at least one-and-one-half times the height of the tree or trunk being removed until the chain saw operator and/or arborist in charge communicates that it is safe to approach. - 9.4.5 A planned retreat/escape path for all workers involved in the tree removal operation shall be prepared before piecing down tree parts or performing manual tree felling. - 9.4.5.1 During manual tree felling, the preferred retreat/escape path for the chain saw operator is approximately 45° on either side of a line drawn opposite the intended direction of the fall. - 9.4.5.2 To the extent practical, the retreat/escape path shall be cleared of obstructions and objects that would hinder retreat. - 9.4.5.3 The chain saw operator shall use this path for egress once the felling cuts have been completed or the tree begins to fall.
+Workers shall stay out of the drop zone until it has been communicated that it is safe to enter by a qualified arborist, a qualified arborist trainee, or the worker arborist aloft directly involved in the tree removal operation. - 9.4.4 In manual tree felling operations, workers not involved shall be positioned at a distance from the tree at least two times the height of the tree or trunk being removed until the chain saw operator and/or crew leader arborist in charge communicates that it is safe to approach.
+Involved workers other than the chain saw operator, including but not limited to those who handle ropes/taglineswork lines, come-alongs/winches, etc., shall be positioned at a distance from the tree at least one-and-one-half times the height of the tree or trunk being removed until the chain saw operator and/or crew leader arborist in charge communicates that it is safe to approach.